tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <ul>
 <li>If None: Doesn't save a logging file.</li>
 <li>If bool: True for logging file with default name, False for no logger.</li>
-<li>If str: Name of the logging file. 'auto' to create an automatic name.</li>
+<li>If str: Name of the logging file. 'auto' for default name.</li>
 <li>If class: python Logger object.</li>
 </ul>
 Note that warnings will not be saved to the logger in any case.